-The Trustees shall have the right to terminate, suspend, amend or modify the Plan in whole or in part at any time in accordance with the Agreement and Declaration of Trust of the National Asbestos Workers Medical Fund.
-This Plan may also be terminated upon termination of the National Asbestos Workers Medical Fund.
-The Fund may be terminated by an instrument in writing upon one of the following events: (a) the Trustees determine that the Fund is inadequate to carry out the purpose of the Trust Agreement, or is inadequate to meet the payments due or to become due under the Trust Agreement and under the Plan; (b) there are no individuals who qualify as Employees or Beneficiaries; (c) the Union and the Association agree to terminate the Fund; or (d) there is no longer in force and effect Collective Bargaining Agreements or signed stipulations requiring contributions to the Fund.
+The Trustees shall have the right to terminate, suspend, amend or modify the Plan in whole or in part at any time in accordance with the Agreement and Declaration of Trust of the Insulators and Allied Workers National Medical Fund.
+This Plan may also be terminated upon termination of the Insulators and Allied Workers National Medical Fund.
+The Fund may be terminated by an instrument in writing upon one of the following events: (a) the Trustees determine that the Fund is inadequate to carry out the purpose of the Trust Agreement, or is inadequate to meet the payments due or to become due under the Trust Agreement and under the Plan; (b) there are no individuals who qualify as Employees or Beneficiaries; the Union and the Association agree to terminate the Fund; or (d) there is no longer in force and effect